robinhood/faust/docs/userguide/models.rst

         x: int
         y: int

 This is a point record with ``x``, and ``y`` fields of type int.
-There is no type checking at runtime, but the :pypi:`mypy` type checker can be used to verify that the right types are provided.
+There's no type checking at runtime, but the :pypi:`mypy` type checker can be used as a separate build step, to verify that the right types are provided.

 A record is a model of the dictionary type, and describes keys and values.
 When using JSON as the serialization format, the Point model above